ThaleTheGreat/ThalesStardewValleyMods/Festival of the Mundane Redux/Festival of the Mundane Redux Source/README.md

 Redux update by **ThaleTheGreat**.

 This Redux is primarily intended as a compatibility and maintenance update, not a full redesign of the original festival.
-Dino

 ## Requirements

 - Stardew Valley 1.6+
 - SMAPI 4.0+
+- Content Patcher
+- Festival of the Mundane Redux Content (`[CP] Festival of the Mundane Redux`)

-No Content Patcher or Json Assets dependency is required.
+Json Assets is not required.

 ## Installation

-1. Install SMAPI.
+1. Install SMAPI and Content Patcher.
-2. Copy the `ShadowFestival` folder into your Stardew Valley `Mods` folder.
+2. Copy both `Festival of the Mundane Redux` and `[CP] Festival of the Mundane Redux` into your Stardew Valley `Mods` folder.
 3. Launch the game through SMAPI.
 4. On Fall 27, enter the Sewers to visit the Festival of the Mundane.